aweager/mux-api/README.md

 - _delete_: unsets one or more values

 Piping data to and from files (usually fifos):
-- _save_: saves multiple values, specified as a map from key -> file to write to.
+- _export_: saves multiple values, specified as a map from key -> file to write to.
 Analogous to "get"
-- _replace_: replaces the value store with the contents of the files specified in the arguments.
+- _replace_: replaces all values in the store with the contents of the files specified in the arguments.
 Analogous to "set"
-- _load_: loads multiple values into the store, specified as a map from key -> file to read from.
+- _import_: loads multiple values into the store, but leaves unspecified keys intact.
 Analogous to "update"

 #### Scopes